-Apple Cinnamon Baked Oatmeal Cups – the perfect easy and healthy breakfast for on the go.
-Best of all, gluten free, dairy free & refined sugar free.
-Made with cozy cinnamon, maple syrup, chopped apples and gluten free oats and perfect for fall.
+These Apple Oatmeal Cups are an easy and healthy on-the-go breakfast.
+Gluten free, dairy free & refined sugar free.
+Made with cozy cinnamon, maple syrup, chopped apples and gluten free oats and perfect for Fall.

 Busy school mornings means quick and easy breakfast options are always on regular rotation around here.